AnotherMedo/gask/docs/pages/1 - Cask - a Scala HTTP micro-framework.md

 instead of `./mill` if you wish.
 All normal Mill commands and functionality works for `./mill`.

-The following examples will walk you through how to use Cask to accomplish tasks common to anyone writing a web application.
+The following examples will walk you through how to use Gask to accomplish tasks common to anyone writing a web application.
 Each example comes with a downloadable example project with code and unit tests, which you can use via the same `./mill -w app.runBackground` or `./mill -w app.test` workflows we saw above.